VR CAR EXPERIENCE

-The client needed a VR driving simulator that would draw attention to the issue of car use, as well as highlight the ways to use cars responsibly/economically, through entertainment.
-The idea was that users should impersonate supercar drivers who can verify their driving skills when bypassing various obstacles.
+The client needed a VR driving simulator that would, through entertainment, draw attention to the issue of using cars responsibly and economically.
+The idea was for users to try their hands as supercar drivers and verify their driving skills avoiding obstacles.

-The client’s mission states: Preserving the national wealth of energy sources in a way that supports the national economy and forces.
+The client’s mission is as follows: Preserving the national wealth of energy sources in a way that supports the national economy and forces.
 The organization focuses on building awareness of the conscious and rational use of energy resources, on both micro and macro scale.
-The educational aspect is very important here, as well as the objective of presenting actual effects of negligence in this area.
+The educational aspect is very important here.
+So is presenting actual effects of negligence.

 For this reason, the client wanted to use VR technology, where users acquire practical knowledge through a gameplay experience.